fhsinchy/the-docker-handbook/content/docs/composing-projects-using-docker-compose/_index.md

         driver: bridge
 ```

 I've defined two bridge networks.
-By default compose creates a bridge network and attaches all containers to that.
+By default Compose creates a bridge network and attaches all containers to that.
 In this project however, I wanted proper network isolation.
 So I defined two networks, one for the front-end services and one for the back-end  services.

 I've also added `networks` block in each of the service definitions.
 This way the the `api` and `db` service will be attached to one network and the `client` service will be attached to a separate network.
 The `nginx` service however will be attached to both the networks so that it can perform as router between the front-end and back-end services.